 - Do your very best to keep weeds under control during the growing season, as they compete with the plants for space, nutrients, and water.
 Control the weeds by either using mulch to prevent the weed's seeds from germinating or cultivating often.

 - Keep your beet plants well watered during dry periods to promote uninterrupted growth.
 Plants will need about an inch of rain each week during the growing season.
 I recommend you use a rain gauge that will aid in helping you to determine whether you need to add water.
 It’s always better to water with a drip or trickle system that will deliver water at low pressure at the soil level.
 If you prefer to water with overhead sprinklers, do so early in the day so the foliage has time to dry before evening.
 Doing so will help to minimize disease problems.
 The soil should be kept moist, but never saturated.

-- If you harvest your beets in the fall, store them at 95% humidity at about 35 degrees Fahrenheit.
-Beets harvested in the fall have stronger colors than spring-planted beets, and are sweeter, having higher sugar levels.
+If you harvest your beets in the fall, store them at 95% humidity at about 35°F. Beets harvested in the fall have stronger colors than spring-planted beets and are sweeter, having higher sugar levels.

 - Beetroots can be either pickled, grilled, baked or broiled.

 - You can cook the greens the same way you would cook spinach.

 - To prevent red beets from an excessive amount of “bleeding” while they are cooking, wait until after you've finished cooking them to peel, then remove the taproots and slice.
 Trim off the tops about an inch above the roots, washing carefully with a vegetable brush.
 Boil them until tender, then plunge into cold water.
 When they are cool enough to handle, slide the skins off with your fingers, removing the small taproots.
 Then slice them or serve them whole.